Sessions: Immigration judges must be efficient with backlog

 - Serena Williams: Umpire treated her differently than a male player

+James McHenry, the director of the Justice Department’s Executive Office for Immigration Review, said the department would “keep hiring until we run out of space or money.”

+“As you take on this critically important role, I hope that you will be imaginative and inventive in order to manage a high-volume caseload,” he said.
+“I do not apologize for expecting you to perform, at a high level, efficiently and effectively.”

-Sessions told the judges they should respect the rights of immigrants but “reject unjustified and sometimes blatantly fake claims.”
+Sessions said the system for seeking asylum in the U.S. has been “abused for years” and while the judges must respect the rights of immigrants they should also “reject unjustified and sometimes blatantly fake claims.”

-Sessions says the government’s “zero tolerance” policy to prosecute people illegally crossing the U.S.-Mexico border will deter others from doing the same.
+Sessions also defended the government’s “zero tolerance” policy to prosecute people illegally crossing the U.S.-Mexico border, which he said will deter others from doing the same.

+“Our U.S. Attorneys are prosecuting over 90 percent of those cases referred to us.
+It’s a two to threefold increase – and it has some deterrent effect,” he said.

+The U.S. government separated more than 2,500 children from their parents this year as the Trump administration adopted a “zero-tolerance” policy on illegal immigration.
+On June 20, Trump reversed course amid an international outcry and said families should remain together.
+As of last week, more than 300 parents remained separated from their children.